 The myriad of thoughts we have swirling (or banging) around in our heads while trying to conceive are stressful, if not crazy making.
 So much to keep track of…the lab and ultrasound appointments, the injections, the finances!
 All the while hearing that we need to relax!
 But HOW?
 When the tunnel vision of the infertility journey as narrowed so tightly that we can no longer connect to our peace, joy or sanity.

 On average, we have 60,000 thoughts a day.
-But I would venture to say, that those of us who excel in the monkey mind arena, it is likely double that while going through infertility.
+But I would venture to say, that for those of us who excel in the monkey mind arena it is likely to double while going through infertility.
 What is significant, is that 90% of those thoughts are negative.
 And 90% of those are untrue.

 So what does all that mean for your fertility?
 What impact do all these thoughts have beyond our peace of mind?

 Mind-Body scientist and author, Candace Pert (best known for her book Molecules of Emotions) has demonstrated how thoughts and feelings called “neuropeptides” have receptor sites all throughout the body.
 When we experience a negative thought, emotion hormones are automatically released into our bodies – the chemical messengers that trigger physiological changes.
 Her research shows how the chemicals inside our bodies form a dynamic information network, linking mind and body – our thoughts and our emotions – an intricate mind body connection.
 So these thoughts we have about our in-fertility are impacting our body.
 Prolonged periods of heightened emotions such as fear, anxiety and feelings of hopelessness which can disturb our body’s natural systems, wreaking havoc with our hormonal system.
 This kind of stress can impact the menstrual cycle, ovulation and our fertility.

 So how do we quiet that monkey mind…dissolve those stressful thoughts?